IORoot/HouseQuests_wiki/docs/Features/administration.md

 You can permanently remove the save by clicking the `Delete Button`.

 :::danger
 There is currently no undo.
-Please use with caution since you will remove the save permanently.
+Please use it with caution since you will remove the save permanently.
 :::

 ### 🔹 What is saved and when.
-When you save your settings, its a snapshot of all your settings in the current setup.
+When you save your settings, it's a snapshot of all your settings in the current setup.
 That means your currently excluded properties, favourited ones, etc... will all be remembered.
 This means you can pick up where you left off.
 However, any new properties excluded or changed will **NOT BE SAVED** - Clicking the button will revert you back to that saved point.
-Remember to click the `overwrite` button to resave over your existing save.
+Remember to click the `overwrite` button to resave your existing save.

 ## 🔁 Import / Export
 :::info
-This is for ` Subscriptions only `.
+This is for ` Subscriptions only`.
 :::

+<iframe width="100%" class="h-96" src="https://www.youtube.com/embed/g_Bk8q-4E04" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Primarily used for backing up your settings and loading them back into the appliction.
+Primarily used for backing up your settings and loading them back into the application.
 Can also be used for sending your search settings to friends.
 (Be aware your authorisation code will also be shared!)

 ### ➡️ Exporting
 Click the `Export All Settings` button and you will be prompted with a normal 'Save location' window.
 The file is a typical `json` file that automatically adds the date to the filename for you.

 ### ⬅️ Importing

-Clik the `Import All Settings` to be shown a modal window for uploading your exported `JSON` file.
+Click the `Import All Settings` to be shown a modal window for uploading your exported `JSON` file.
 Click on the `Choose File` button and pick an appropriate file to load.
 The file will load and the application will refresh.

 ### 🧑‍💻 Advanced

-Since the file is a simple `JSON` file, you can open it into your favourite text-editor or IDE and analyse the contents.
+Since the file is a simple `JSON` file, you can open it in your favourite text editor or IDE and analyse the contents.
 Be careful with the formatting, but you can update, edit or change any of the settings manually if you wish.

 ## 🔐 Authentication Code